-1. Meetings Generally 3
+1. Meetings Generally

 2. Rules of Debate at Meetings 6

-3. Disorderly Conduct at Meetings 8
+3. Disorderly Conduct at Meetings

-4. Confidential Business 8
+4. Confidential Business

 5. Motions for a meeting that require written notice to be given to the Proper Officer

-6. Motions at a Meeting that do not require written notice 9
+6. Motions at a Meeting that do not require written notice

 7. Ordinary Council Meetings 10

-8. Extraordinary Meetings of the Council, Committees and Sub-Committees.
-12
+8. Extraordinary Meetings of the Council, Committees and Sub-Committees 12

 9. Matters that must be resolved only by Council 12

 10. Chairing the Council (role of the Mayor) 13

-11. Voting on Appointments 13
+11. Voting on Appointments 14

-12. Draft minutes 13
+12. Draft minutes

-13. Code of Conduct and Dispensations 14
+13. Code of Conduct and Dispensations15

-14. Code of Conduct Complaints 15
+14. Code of Conduct Complaints

-15. Committees and Sub - Committees 15
+15. Committees and Sub - Committees 16

-16. Terms of reference of the Oversight Committee 16
+16. Terms of reference of the Operations and Assets Committee 17

-17. Terms of reference of the Planning Committee 17
+17. Terms of reference of the Community and Place Committee

-18. Terms of reference of the Grants Committee 17
+18. Terms of reference of the Planning Committee

-19. Advisory Groups 18
+19. Terms of reference of the Grants Committee

-20. Lead Cllrs 18
+20. Advisory Groups 19

-21. The role of the Leader of the Council 18
+21. Lead Cllrs 19

-22. Proper Officer 19
+22. Proper Officer

-23. Responsible Financial Officer (RFO) 20
+23. Responsible Financial Officer (RFO) 21

-24. Financial Matters 20
+24. Financial Matters 21

-25. Communicating with the MP and Unitary Councillors 20
+25. Communicating with the MP and Unitary Councillors 21

 26. Matters affecting Council Employees 21

 27. Management of Information 21

-28. Responsibilities to Provide Information 21
+28. Responsibilities to Provide Information 22

 29. Responsibilities Under Data Protection Legislation 22

 30. Execution and Sealing of Legal Deeds 22

-21 Standing Orders Cenerally 22
+31. Standing Orders Generally 23